 EUROSTOXX 50 (Dec 12) INTRADAY

-Alternative Scenario Positive European data might prompt the Eurostoxx to test R1.
+Alternative Scenario Weak US data might prompt the Eurostoxx to break below yesterday’s low.

 EUR/USD Spot INTRADAY

 Review Having stabilised at the 1.31 handle ahead of Tuesday’s European open, the EUR/USD continued to drift lower in yesterday’s trade, with the downside fuelled partly by downbeat comments on OMT’s conditionality from ECB’s Coene.
 Although both of our profit targets were reached throughout yesterday’s session, our entry short at 1.3158 proved too liberal for the market conditions and was not reached.

 Strategy A surprise improvement in Chinese FDI data prompted dollar weakness which in turn aided a 40 odd tick rally in the EUR/ USD.
 In addition, the Bank of Japan’s meeting culminated with the policymakers stepping up market intervention with the aim of weakening the yen, which certainly adds to the positive sentiment following ECB’s and FRB’s announcements of easing measures.

 The session ahead is likely to be quiet in terms of European macroeconomic data, with the focus falling on US housing sector.
 Taking into account the strong bounce from yesterday’s lows overnight, our strategy for the day ahead aims to take advantage of a pullback trade, with a neutral entry long at the pivot, targeting R1 and a potential extension to R2 should the 50% Fibonacci retracement from Monday’s high to yesterday’s lows (also coinciding with the 1.31 handle) be breached on volume.

 Alternative Scenario Headline risk will be the main caveat for the day ahead.